impossible98/nest-docs/docs/overview/guards.md

 app.useGlobalGuards(new RolesGuard());
 ```

-::: warning NOTICE
+:::warning NOTICE

-In the case of hybrid apps the `useGlobalGuards()` method doesn't set up guards for gateways and micro services by default (see [Hybrid application](/faq/hybrid-application) for information on how to change this behavior).
+In the case of hybrid apps the `useGlobalGuards()` method doesn't set up guards for gateways and micro services by default (see [Hybrid application](../faq/hybrid-application) for information on how to change this behavior).
 For "standard" (non-hybrid) microservice apps, `useGlobalGuards()` does mount the guards globally.

 :::